scitt-community/governance/org-docs/CHARTER.md

 ## 8. Project Criteria

+A Project may be represented by one or more git repositories.
 In order to be eligible to be a Organization project, a project must:

 * Be approved by the Steering Committee.
 * Agree to follow the guidance and direction of the Steering Committee.